To ensure you are fully informed prior to buying a property, consult a conveyancer.

 How to choose a Conveyancer?

-We recommend you use a conveyancer who is a member of AICSA.
+We recommend you engage a conveyancer who is a member of AICSA.

-Our members are fully qualified, legally registered, are subject to a Code of Conduct and all carry professional indemnity insurance to protect consumers.
+Our members are fully qualified, legally registered, are subject to a Code of Conduct and all carry professional indemnity insurance to protect you, the consumers.

 If you’re in the process of looking for a conveyancer, click here to use our Find a Conveyancer tool.